Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

 - [ ] DynamoDB item
 - [ ] DYnamoDB index

 #### Q31.
-Which two types of indexes are available in Cosmos DB?

-- [x] secondery and primary key
-- [ ] secondary and spatial
-- [ ] range and spatial
-- [ ] range and primary key

-#### Q32.
 SQL databses and NoSQL are which types of scalable?

 - [ ] horizontally, infinitely
 - [x] vertically, horizontally
 - [ ] vertically, infinitely
 - [ ] horizonally, vertically

-#### Q33.
+#### Q32.
 You need to create a scalable database that allows you to query data nodes and edges efficiently.
 What do you use?

 - [ ] a relational databse
 - [ ] a columnstore databse
 - [ ] a document databse
 - [x] a graph database

-#### Q34.
+#### Q33.
 You are developing a model for a graph database.
 Your data will be moved from a relational database into Neo4j.
 Which of these transformations apply?

 - [ ] Rows become labes: bales become nodes.
 - [x] Tables become labels: rows become nodes.
 - [ ] Tables become collections: rows become items.
 - [ ] Rows become collections: tables become items.

-#### Q35.
+#### Q34.
 You need to execute a command for MongoDB that does NOT load values from the `.mongorc.js` file.
 What do you do ?

 - [ ] Delete the .monorc.js file and restart mongo shell.
 - [ ] Use the mongo shell to create a command with --norc option
 - [ ] Rem all lines in the .mongorc.js file ad restart mongo shell.
 - [x] Use the mongo shell to create a command with --nodedefault option.

-#### Q36.
+#### Q35.
 What is the recommended size for Redis keys?

 - [ ] long
 - [ ] short
 - [ ] medium
 - [x] a single bit

-#### Q37.
+#### Q36.
 You need to store an unordered collection of name-value pairs with differing data types in DynamoDB.
 Which data type should you choose?

 - [x] map
 - [ ] set
 - [ ] list
 - [ ] stack

-#### Q38.
+#### Q37.
 Which statement retrieves an item from the MusicCollection table in DynamoDB?

 - [ ] aws dynamodb query --table-name MusicCollection --key file://key.json
 - [x] aws dynamodb get-item --table-name MusicCollection --key file://key.json
 - [ ] aws dynamodb select --table-name MusicCollection --key file://key.json
 - [ ] aws dynamodb put-item --table-name MusicCollection --key file://key.json

-#### Q39.
+#### Q38.
 Database availability is measured by which metric?

 - [ ] the amount of service calls
 - [ ] the number of minutes
 - [ ] the amount of service costs
 - [x] the number of nines

-#### Q40.
+#### Q39.
 You need to encrypt data at rest in DynamoDB.
 Which action do you take?

 - [ ] You assign a default AWS encryption key to your table to encrypt data.
 - [ ] You create an AWS encryption key and assign it to your table to encrypt data.
 - [x] None.
 Data is encrypted by default.
 - [ ] You create an AWS encryption key and assign it to your database to encrypt data.

-#### Q41.
+#### Q40.
 You need to generate a unique, sequential identifier for each value stored in a Redis cluster.
 What do you do?

 - [ ] Implement a SortedSet object to generate a value.
 - [ ] Use the GUID keyword to generate a value.
 - [ ] Implement a List object to generate a value.
 - [x] Use the INCR keyword to generate a value

-#### Q42.
+#### Q41.
 You want to return a list of all elements in two Redis sets.
 Which keyword do you use?

 - [x] smembers
 - [ ] returnall
 - [ ] sunion
 - [ ] sismember

-#### Q43.
+#### Q42.
 Which method shows you whether MongoDB uses any indexes when running a query, and how the indexes are used?

 - [ ] detailQueryExecution()
 - [ ] showPlan()
 - [x] explain()
 - [ ] describe()

-#### Q44.
+#### Q43.
 Which statement accurately describes global secondary indexes in DynamoDB?

 - [ ] The global secondary indexes in DynamoDB are consistent, and are not guaranteed to return correct results.
 - [ ] The global secondary indexes in DynamoDB are transactionally consistent, and are guaranteed to return correct results.